claraz4/Trivia-Quiz/README.md

 - Three difficulty levels: easy, medium, and hard.
 - Each question has a 15-second timer.

-Learning can becom fun with this interactive Trivia Quiz!
+Learning can become fun with this interactive Trivia Quiz!
 Feel free to provide feedback, report any issues, or contribute to its improvement.

 ### Built With